Placement costs and finance

 If you are considering undertaking an unpaid placement its essential that you carefully consider how you support yourself financially.
 Your role should also be clearly defined to ensure that you'll be gaining worthwhile experience.

-*with the exception of the Faculty of Business and Law whose placement learning module requires students to be in paid employment.
+*with the exception of the College of Business and Law whose placement learning module requires students to be in paid employment.

 Tuition fees and living cost funding